 Being proactive means customers won’t dwell on disappointment or on the mistake that’s been made, but can be involved with the solution, instead.

 6. Don’t make the customer feel foolish (even if they’re at fault).

 In scenarios like the one above, it’s incredibly tempting to tell the customer that the problem is their fault.
 However, this would make the customer feel foolish—which wouldn’t result in a happy outcome.

 You don’t have to take the fall by claiming responsibility for a problem the customer caused, but your office employee or field service engineer can soften their language when breaking the bad news to make the customer feel better about the mistake.

-For example, Miller says, “You can say, ‘I know you’re upset.
-It’s totally understandable that you thought the gutters were five inches because people think that all the time.
-Let’s look at how we can solve this.”‘
+“I know you’re upset.
+It’s totally understandable that you thought the gutters were five inches because that’s a common size.
+But let’s look at how we can solve this together…”